-In the heat of the summer, there is nothing more refreshing than going for a swim in your pool or listening to the tranquil sounds of your outdoor fountain.
+In the heat of the summer, there's nothing more refreshing than going for a swim in your pool or listening to the tranquil sounds of your outdoor fountain.
 But before you can dive into your pool’s cool blue water or relax and enjoy the serenity of your fountain, you have to perform the regular maintenance that prolongs their crystal-clear perfection.
 It’s no fun swimming in or sitting by a murky, green pool or fountain!

 Regular maintenance is absolutely necessary to ensure your pool or fountain stays in good condition.
 Although you might think pool or fountain maintenance is drudgery, it’s not that cumbersome when you think about how quickly your outdoor enjoyment can turn from a blessing into a burden if proper care is not taken.

 The outdoor experts at The Grounds Guys explain why it’s important to regularly maintain your pool or fountain.
 They also offer simple tips on how you can keep them in pristine condition.